ZhongkaiSun/SEGOGOGO/Gator Delivery Sprint4.md

 - Account information page: Fix some show-up and send information bugs.

+- Payment page: Fix the problem of connecting to server.

+- Search Function: Make each page which own input area can work and jump to restaurant page.

   Also, we add or update test units of the home page,  restaurant, and restaurant cuisine page by **cypress**.
 You can see it in the other files